Imperial Harbours of Claudius and Trajan

-- 10 AM - 4 PM on Thursdays, on Fridays, on the first and third Saturday of the month and on the first and third Sunday of the month
+- 10.00 AM - 4.00 PM (last entrance 3.00 PM) on the first and on the third Saturday of the month, on the first and on the third Sunday of the month

-The Area is closed on 1st January, 1st May, the whole month of August, December 25th and 26th.
+The Area is closed 1st January, 1st May, December 25th and 26th.

 For special requests and other opening times, reservation required by mail:

 For guided tours, labs and activities check: http://www.navigareilterritorio.it/.